lurchmath/lde/docs/phase3-output-tree.md

  * [ ] Add a global `Structure` hierarchy in that file, called the `OutputTree`, parallel to the `InputTree`.
- * [ ] Add a function that the LDE module exports that serializes the entire `InputTree` and the entire `OutputTree` and returns them as a pair.
+ * [ ] Add a function that the LDE module exports that serializes the entire `OutputTree` and returns it, like the `getInputTree()` function.
- * [ ] Add a function that is the reverse, taking a pair of serialized trees and deserializing them into the `InputTree` and the `OutputTree`.
+ * [ ] Add a function that is the reverse of that pair, taking a pair of serialized trees and deserializing them into the `InputTree` and the `OutputTree`.
  * [ ] Update all unit tests of the LDE module to reflect the introduction of `OutputStructure`s.
  * [ ] Once the unit tests pass, build everything and commit.